jgarcia1599/IntrotoIM_Summer2020/hw_June2/README.md

-# Art with for loops and while loops
+# Art with for loops

 I wanted to explore the different types of art I could create using for loops and while loops.
 The first thing I made was something that resembles a colorful version of the static noise you see in old televisions that cannot connect to the network.